allgood2386/compliance-docs/IA-Policy.md

 # Identification and Authentication Policy

-CivicActions systems incorporate proper user identification and authentication methodology.
+Bixal Solutions systems incorporate proper user identification and authentication methodology.
 In some cases, basic security policy controls may need to be modified or supplemented in order to address application-specific or system-specific requirements.
 Typically, the following operational control families are implemented and monitored by